syazah/syhapp/README.md

 Compliance Quiz App

-This repository contains a full-stack application designed to help companies test their compliance through quizzes.
+**NOTE** Working on the backend and thus it will be updated on the github on completion of some confidential data This repository contains a full-stack application designed to help companies test their compliance through quizzes.
 The backend is built with the MERN stack, and the mobile app is developed using React Native to ensure cross-platform compatibility.
 Features